 For example, by applying front-to-back and left-to-right flipping, you can create three new doors from a single door model.
-This is especially helpful when the door model has a handle on one side but you need a handle on the other side.
+This is especially helpful when the door model has a handle at one side but you need a handle at another side.